postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/slack.md

 1. A browser window to log in to Slack opens.
 If you are not signed in to a Slack workplace, enter your workspace URL and sign in with your email and password or SSO.
     > Note: this window may be blocked by your pop-up blocker.

-1. On the **Permission request** page, Postman will request permission from Slack to view content and information about you.
+1. On the **Permission request** page:

+    * Postman will request permission from Slack to view content and information about you.
 Select the level of security from the list.
+    * The **Receive Postman Notification** integration will configure a Slack bot.
+Verify that the actions it asks permission for are acceptable in your Slack workplace.

-1. Select the Slack channel where the integration will post its messages.
+    * For other integrations, select the Slack channel where the integration will post its messages.
 Note that you can't change this later; if you need to change channels, delete the integration and create a new one.

 1. Select **Allow**.